 Refined carbs, weight gain, excess intake of alcohol, and low fat diets may increase our triglycerides too.

-Saturated fats should make up less than 10% of our total calorie intake.
+Saturated fats should comprise less than 10% of our calorie intake.

 - < 100 is optimal

 - And > 190 is a very high